-Illegal Truck Trips: Enforcement efforts stepped up at Cornelius Pass Project
+Illegal truck trips: Enforcement efforts stepped up at Cornelius Pass Project

 Skyline Elementary School

-Our Sheriff’s staff report that speeding has been a problem near Skyline Elementary School on NW Skyline Blvd.
+Law enforcement staff report that speeding has been a problem near Skyline Elementary School on NW Skyline Blvd.
 The school is on the project’s main detour route.
-Please observe the school speed zone limit to ensure the safety of students, school staff and visitors.
+Officials are urging drivers to observe the school speed zone limit to ensure the safety of students, school staff and visitors.

 The school is busier than usual, since it is serving as a bus stop for middle and high school students during the road closure.